On generic nefness of tangent sheaves: Equality conditions of Miyaoka inequality

-Next we will study each semistable component $E_k/E_{k-1}$ in Proposition \ref{prop-HN-E-ne-nd=1}.
-We note that equality holds in the Bogomolov-Gieseker inequality for $E_k/E_{k-1}$.
-For such sheaves, we will prove the following proposition.
-Our main ingredient is a theorem of Bando-Siu on stable reflexive sheaves (see \cite[Corollary 3]{BS94}).
+For each semistable component $E_k/E_{k-1}$ in Proposition \ref{prop-HN-E-ne-nd=1}, we note that the equality holds in the Bogomolov-Gieseker inequality.
+It then follows from \cite[Theorem IV.4.1]{Nakayama2004} that the reflexive hull $(E_k/E_{k-1})^{**}$ is a numerically projectively flat vector bundle.
+Particularly, we will need the following property for these sheaves.